Overview

 BPHC FTCA Manual

-BPHC Toolkit – list of tools to help health centers get coverage
+BPHC Toolkit – list of tools to help CHCs get coverage

-PAL Instructions to apply for coverage – HRSA has extended FTCA coverage to volunteers working at health centers.
-The Program assistance letter (PAL) is to help health centers apply for FTCA coverage for their volunteers.
+PAL Instructions to apply for coverage – HRSA has extended FTCA coverage to volunteers working at CHCs.
+The Program Assistance Letter (PAL) helps CHCs apply for FTCA coverage for their volunteers.

 ECRI Institute Risk Management and Patient Safety Guidance – ECRI is a nonprofit organization dedicated to improving patient care.
 HRSA has worked with ECRI to create helpful risk management and patient safety resources.

-Feldesman Tucker Leifer Fidell LLP Compliance & FTCA Support Services – provides services for health centers available with subscription.
+Feldesman Tucker Leifer Fidell LLP Compliance & FTCA Support Services – provides services for CHCs available with subscription.